niHonkage/DocsLearning/en/learn-more/prompt-engineering/prompt-engineering-1/prompt-engineering-template.md

 # Initial Prompt Template References

-To meet the more customized requirements of LLMs for developers, Fusionworks fully opens up the complete prompts in **Expert Mode** and provides initial templates in the orchestration interface.
+To meet the more customized requirements of LLMs for developers, FusionWorks fully opens up the complete prompts in **Expert Mode** and provides initial templates in the orchestration interface.
 Here are references for four initial templates:

 ### 1. Template for Building Conversational Applications Using Chat Models